Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Tridiagonal matrix decompositions

-The first step in the procedure for decomposition of a tridiagonal matrix in the Pauli basis \eqref{decomp_B} consists of symbolic generation of Pauli strings starting from all diagonal $\{I,Z\}$ operators to all anti-diagonal operators $\{X,Y\}$ by replacing one diagonal operator on the right with an anti-diagonal operator at each step $m$.
-The decomposition weights can be calculated later, based on the selected Pauli strings, see \ref{subsec:dec_weight}.
-Note that the cardinality of the union in Theorem \ref{theor: sets} is based on the structure of an arbitrary tridiagonal matrix, weightcalculation may result in a fewer number of Pauli strings in the decomposition.
+The first step in the procedure for decomposition of a tridiagonal matrix in the Pauli basis \eqref{decomp_B} consists of symbolic generation of Pauli strings starting from all diagonal $\{I,Z\}$ operators to all antidiagonal operators $\{X,Y\}$ by replacing one diagonal operator on the right with an antidiagonal operator at each step $m$.
+The decomposition weights can be calculated later, based on the selected Pauli strings, see Sec. \ref{subsec:dec_weight}.
+Note that the cardinality of the union in proposition \ref{theor: sets} is based on the structure of an arbitrary tridiagonal matrix; weight calculation may result in fewer Pauli strings in the decomposition.